Consumer edition active

 • Diagnosis requires chest x-ray, computed tomography, pulmonary function tests, and often bronchoscopy, biopsy, or both.

-• Treatment involves corticosteroids, immunosuppressants, or both.
+• Treatment involves steroids, other immunosuppressants, or both.

 (See also Overview of Idiopathic Interstitial Pneumonias.)